Teradata/developer-resources/docs/install-ai-unlimited/quickstart/deploy-jupyter-docker.md

    ```
   The command downloads and starts a JupyterLab container and publishes the ports needed to access it.

-  Connect to JupyterLab using the URL: http://localhost:8888 and enter the token when prompted.
-For detailed instructions, see [Teradata Vantage™ Modules for Jupyter Installation Guide](https://docs.teradata.com/r/Teradata-VantageTM-Modules-for-Jupyter-Installation-Guide/Teradata-Vantage-Modules-for-Jupyter/Teradata-Vantage-Modules-for-Jupyter) or [Use Vantage from a Jupyter Notebook](https://quickstarts.teradata.com/jupyter.html).

   </TabItem>
   <TabItem value="Compose" label="Docker Compose">